How To Add a Styled Profile Image To Your Webpage With HTML

 This tutorial series will guide you through creating and further customizing this website using HTML, the standard markup language used to display documents in a web browser.
 No prior coding experience is necessary but we recommend you start at the beginning of the series if you wish to recreate the demonstration website.

-In this tutorial, we’ll walk through the steps of adding and styling the top profile image as displayed in the demonstration site.
+In this tutorial, we’ll walk through the steps of adding and styling the top profile image as displayed in the demonstration website.

 Once you’ve selected an image, save it as

 <img> element in between the opening and closing

 <div> tags you created in the last tutorial like so:

 ... <div style="background-image: url('ImageLocation');background-size: cover; height:480px; padding-top:80px;"> <img src="ImageFilePath" style="height:150px"> </div> ...

 src address with the file path of your profile image.
 Note that we are also using the

 style attribute to specify the height of the image to 150 pixels.
 The